A stochastic network with mobile users in heavy traffic: Notation, main results and two useful couplings

-In this paper we deal with multi-dimensional processes, typically taking values in $\R^K$ for some $K \geq 2$, but we also need to consider real-valued processes.
+Let $\N = \{0,1,\ldots\}$ be the set of nonnegative integers.
+In this paper we deal with multi-dimensional processes, typically taking values in $\N^K$ or $\R^K$ for some $K \geq 2$, but we also need to consider real-valued processes.
 It is therefore convenient to abuse notation and use the common notation $\norm{\cdot}$ to denote the $L_1$ norm on every $i$-dimensional space~$\R^i$.
 Thus for each $i \geq 1$ and $y \in \R^i$ we write $\norm{y} = |y_1| + \cdots + |y_i|$.
 In the sequel, $\Pcal(u)$ for $u > 0$ denotes a Poisson random variable with parameter~$u$.
 It satisfies the following large-deviation type inequality: